shippudden/Calorie-Counter/README.md

   - Running: 10 calories per minute
   - Cycling: 8 calories per minute
 - **Responsive Design:** The layout is optimized for various devices, ensuring usability on desktops, tablets, and smartphones.
-- **Dynamic Result Display:** The total calories burned is displayed prominently, allowing users to easily track their progress.
+- **Dynamic Result Display:** The total calories burned are displayed prominently, allowing users to easily track their progress.
 The form resets after calculating to facilitate new entries while keeping the total calories visible.
 - **Dark Mode Support:** Utilizing the `prefers-color-scheme` media query, the application automatically adjusts its color scheme based on user preferences, enhancing visibility and comfort.
 The background wave animations also adapt, offering a consistent and appealing aesthetic in both light and dark modes.

 **Technologies Used:**